MarcelGarus/server/blog/XXXX-XX-XX-sonifying-corona.md

 Don't be fooled: This is a line chart, not a bar chart.
 The number of Exposure Notifications scanned really goes up and down like that.
-I suppose this is an artifact of Android rate limiting the app or trying to be clever and not actually re-scanning for devices every time the app tells it to, which leads to either the same number of Exposure Notifications being reported multiple consecutive times or no Exposure Notifications being reported at all.
+I suppose this is an artifact of Android rate limiting the app or trying to be clever and not actually re-scanning for devices every time the app tells it to, which leads to either the same number of Exposure Notifications being reported multiple consecutive times or none at all being reported.

-- Already a useful sonification!
+The ... data series is me shopping in the local supermarket.
+If you're wondering about the gap in the data, that's just me turning the phone into standby mode while putting items on the cash register tape – for now, the app has to run in the foreground in order to record data.
+That being said, you can see  in the end of the data series that compared to browsing the supermarket, me waiting in line with multiple people actually leads to a higher number of exposure notifications.

+The measurements at home report a mostly constant number of notifications.
+The small noise could result from some people changing the room that they're in, people walking by on the outside, or just the corruption of some Bluetooth packets that get sent threw a few walls.
+This data series recorded at home also shows that the app isn't perfect for measuring the number of people: There's only me in my flat, but because I live in a buzzing student residence, about ... people are reported.
+In some cases, it makes sense to not use the automatic estimatino of the number of people: If I'm in a room with a fixed number of people for a long time, I could just manually enter the number of people in the app and benefit from much more accurate data.

+For the measurements in the forest, I took a long walk, listened to podcasts, and opened the app in the foreground.
+I enabled the sonification, so that I'll hear a sound when some Exposure Notifications are detected.
+I met the occasional hiker, but the higher bump was interesting: While I was walking down a narrow path, I heard the sound of Exposure Notifications being recorded.
+I looked around and, fair enough, two bikers were pulling up from behind.
+I stepped aside and let them pass through.
+To me, this showed that even a very simple sonification – like turning Exposure Notifications to piano blimps – can be useful in everyday life: If I hadn't used the app, I wouldn't have heard the bikers approaching and they'd have to ring or yell.

 ## CO2 levels